XING Help Center

 - Moderators may not require members to pay for group membership or charge fees for their moderating services.

-- Moderators should use their own judgment when deciding whether or not to allow advertising from members within the group.
+- Moderators should use their own judgement when deciding whether or not to allow advertising from members within the group.
 The advertising should, however, be related to the group topic or be marked as advertising and appear in an appropriate forum.

 - Advertising for multi-level marketing or pyramid schemes is not permitted on XING.